anilbayer/anilbayer/README.md

 # Hey there!
 I'm Anil Bayer. 👋

 Welcome to my little corner on GitHub!
-I'm an aspiring full-stack developer on a journey to turn my passion for coding into a career 🌟.
+I'm an aspiring software engineer on a journey to turn my passion for coding into a career 🌟.

-## 🚀 About Me
-- 🖥️ Working on: Web development.
-- 🐶 Dog dad to Sudo.

 ## 💻 Projects
 Check out my projects below!
 I'm building small apps, practicing designs, and having fun with code.